vipulnaik/diet-exercise-health/events/2024/2024-10-16-extended-conversation-and-delay-in-meal.md

   eating, to make sure my throat was not too dry before I started eating.
 I started that first meal at 2:39 PM.

-* I skipped sauerkraut and walnuts -- the more intense and hard foods for the mouth and throat -- in the first meal I had after the conversation.
+* In the first meal, I added more liberal quantities of yogurt to provide a more soft, smooth, and cold touch to the food.

-* I added more liberal quantities of yogurt to provide a more soft, smooth, and cold touch to the food.
+* I skipped sauerkraut and walnuts on 2024-10-16 and 2024-10-17 in line with best practices.
+I resumed walnuts on 2024-10-18.
+Technically the resumption was about 47 hours after the talking, compared to guidance to wait at least 48 hours, but it was close enough in spirit.